ongr-io/RouterBundle/README.md

 # ONGR Router Bundle

-Router Bundle allows to define an match URLs for elasticsearch documents.
+Router Bundle allows to define and match URLs for elasticsearch documents.
 At url matching phase it additionaly searches for elasticsearch documents with specified url.

 This can be used for generating/matching nice URLs for any document.